tensorlayer/TensorLayer/README.md

 mask the underlying engine from users.
 It is thus hard to customize and fine-tune TensorFlow.
 On the contrary, TensorLayer APIs are generally flexible and transparent.
-Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive into TensorFlow only if necessary.
+Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive into TensorFlow.
 In addition, TensorLayer does not create library lock-in.
 TensorLayer users can always import models from Keras, TFSlim and TFLearn.

 TensorLayer has a fast growing usage among top researchers and engineers, from universities like Imperial College London, UC Berkeley, Carnegie Mellon University, Stanford University, and